AGGRESSIVE ADVOCACY. UNPARALLELED SERVICE.

 Confidentiality is Key

 The SEC maintains a strict confidentiality policy.
-In fact, it is so strict that after you file a complaint you may have a difficult time obtaining information about your own case.
+In fact, it is so strict that after you are filing a SEC complaint, you may have a difficult time obtaining information about your own case.
 In addition, the SEC rarely releases any case information to the public until charges are filed against the broker/firm.
-If no action is ultimately taken, then the public never knows that a complaint was filed in the first place.
+If no action is ultimately taken, then the public never knows that an SEC complaint was filed in the first place.

 Filing an SEC Complaint Is Often Not Enough.